Asian Studies, Certificate

 Program Description

-The Asian studies certificate program supplements a bachelor's degree, providing students with knowledge of a language relevant to the study of Asia as well as general knowledge of Asian history, art, culture and society.
+The Asian studies certificate program supplements a bachelor's degree.
+Students acquire knowledge of a language relevant to the study of Asia as well as general knowledge of Asian history, art, culture and society.

-Graduates possess official transcript recognition of specialization in Asian studies.
+Graduates have official transcript recognition of specialization in Asian studies.

 Program Requirements